cs0320-f25/playwright-gearup/README.md

 3. add a test for clicking the decrement button
 4. add a test for multiple increments and decrements
 5. add any remaining tests needed (e.g. the reset button, delete button, etc.)

+#### Firebase TODOS

+To access these, check out to the feat/auth-and-storage branch!